mfernest/SEBC/Partner Bootcamp  - Certify.md

 ---
 <div style="page-break-after: always;"></div>

-## <center> <a name="audience"/> Audience
+## <center> <a name="audience"/> Audience Expectations

 * You've attended Cloudera's Hadoop/Administrators Course
-* You have hands-on exposure to field work (shadowing, support cases, project contributions)
+* You have hands-on exposure to field work
-    * If you have none of this, you will work very hard this week.
+    * Shadowing, support, project mentoring
-* You can complete exercises without step-by-step direction
+    * Otherwise, this may be a difficult, frustrating week.
-    * Wherever possible, we leverage existing docs, blogs, how-tos
+* You can complete exercises without step-by-step directions
-* You can read and write shell scripts
+    * You'll get doc links and objectives to achieve
-* You have strong and broad Linux command knowledge
+* You can read/write shell scripts (quickly)
-    * i.e., you can find docs/support when necessary
+* You have solid Linux command knowledge

 ---
 <div style="page-break-after: always;"></div>